Logarithmic Spectral Distribution of a Non-Hermitian $\beta$-Ensemble: Numerical simulations, pseudospectrum, and local nearest-neighbour spacing

 This yields

-Next, we must establish that the vector $\mathbf{e}_n$ minimises this expression over all unit vectors $\mathbf{x}\in\mathbb{C}^n$.
-To do so we must use the Cauchy-Schwartz inequality since $\Var(|c_j|)\geq\Var(|c_1|)$ for $j=2,\dots,n-1$ when $|c_w|\sim \chi_{\beta w/2}$ for general tridiagonal matrices $T_\beta$ and $|c_w|\sim \frac{1}{\sqrt{2}}\chi_{\beta w}$ for symmetric tridiagonal matrices $S_\beta$.
+Next, we must establish that the vector $\mathbf{e}_n$ minimises this expression over all unit vectors \mbox{$\mathbf{x}\in\mathbb{C}^n$}.
+To do so we must use the Cauchy-Schwartz inequality since $\Var(|c_j|)\geq\Var(|c_1|)$ for $j=2,\dots,n-1$ when $|c_w|\sim \chi_{\beta w/2}$ for general tridiagonal matrices \smash{$T_\beta$} and $|c_w|\sim \frac{1}{\sqrt{2}}\chi_{\beta w}$ for symmetric tridiagonal matrices $S_\beta$.
 Note that the entries on the sub- and super-diagonals are of the same order for the general tridiagonal ensemble.

-Assuming we have a vector $\mathbf{x}$ with $\|\mathbf{x}\|_2=1$ one obtains:
+Assuming we have a vector $\mathbf{x}$ with $\|\mathbf{x}\|_2=1$ one obtains

-We can choose a representative, such that the variable $\Re (\frac{c_1}{\sqrt{2n\beta}}x_{n-1}(\frac{a_1^*}{\sqrt{2n\beta}}-z^*)x_n^*)$ is positive, without loss of generality.
+We can choose a representative, such that the variable $\operatorname{Re} \bigl(\frac{c_1}{\sqrt{2n\beta}}x_{n-1}\bigl(\frac{a_1^*}{\sqrt{2n\beta}}-z^*\bigr)x_n^*\bigr)$ is positive, without loss of generality.
 Therefore,

 which implies that $\mathbf{e}_n$ is the infimum.
-For the non-symmetric ensemble, we have $c_j=1$ for $j=1,\ldots,n-1$, which is independent of $\beta$. \end{proof}
+For the non-symmetric ensemble, we have $c_j=1$ for $j=1,\dots,n-1$, which is independent of $\beta$. \end{proof}

 As $n\rightarrow\infty$ or $\beta\rightarrow\infty$, the $\epsilon$-pseudospectrum converges to $\epsilon$-balls centred at the origin for all three matrix ensembles.
-However, for small $n$ and $\beta$ the randomness displayed in $|c_1|$ altering the radius of the contours results in a significantly different situation for the general and symmetric tridiagonal ensemble, cf. eq.~\eqref{eq:pseudo}.
+However, for small $n$ and $\beta$ the randomness displayed in $|c_1|$ altering the radius of the contours results in a significantly different situation for the general and symmetric tridiagonal ensemble, cf.\ equation~\eqref{eq:pseudo}.

-\subsection{Measures of Non-Normality}
+\subsection{Measures of non-normality}

 As discussed in the previous section, the $\epsilon$-pseudospectrum becomes more important as the degree of non-normality grows.
 However, the latter is too complex to be determined by one parameter completely.
-There are several possible measures of non-normality, which are discussed in \cite[Sec.
-48]{Trefethen Embree}.
-To show that the degree of non-normality is much larger for the non-symmetric tridiagonal matrices than for general/ symmetric tridiagonal matrices, we consider the condition number of the diagonalizing matrix as a measure.
-This quantity can be easily derived numerically.\\ As previously, we assume that the matrix $L_\beta=T_\beta, S_\beta, \widetilde{T}_\beta$, can be diagonalized by matrix $R_L$ as
+There are several possible measures of non-normality, which are discussed in \cite[Section~48]{Trefethen-Embree}.
+To show that the degree of non-normality is much larger for the non-symmetric tridiagonal matrices than for general/symmetric tridiagonal matrices, we consider the condition number of the diagonalising matrix as a measure.
+This quantity can be easily derived numerically.